 In 2002 Carli started to explore the natural world of healing on her own (outside of what was taught to her by her mother about gardening and home remedies).
 She was prompted by her own intrigue, calling, and necessity.
 This is when she began her studies in herbal medicine, started making her own body care products, and embarked on her life-changing yoga journey.

 In 2008 she graduated from Clayton College of Natural Health (founded by Patch Adams) with highest honors with a Bachelor's of Science in Holistic Nutrition Studies.
 She then continued her studies and in 2010 graduated again with high honors with a Doctorate in Natural Health.
 Her areas of concentrated study during her doctoral studies were Ayurveda, herbal medicine, naturopathic first aid, and holistic animal care.
 She also attended a wildcrafting program which helped her establish a deeper relationship with the earth, plants, and sustainable practices.
-Most importantly and she has found to be the most educational by far, are the many years she has spent with the plants themselves, growing and watching their natural rhythms.
+Most importantly, and what she has found to be the most educational by far, are the many years she has spent with the plants themselves, growing and watching their natural rhythms.